z6gg/FileSizeBypass/README.md

 go to your plugins then click "Show All" in the filters section and choose "Show Userplugins" where you'll find the plugin

+run the same script to receive an update if the plugin ever gets updated

 don't move or delete the created folder

 ### Manual Install